jython/devguide/coverage.rst

    validated in a Jython context.
 The section on C is not relevant to Java, and we need to write one that is.

+..
+In the 2017 revision, scoring for C-specific content suggested we create a coverage_jy companion file.

 Python development follows a practice that all semantic changes and additions to the language and :abbr:`stdlib (standard library)` are accompanied by appropriate unit tests.
 Unfortunately Python was in existence for a long time